 Some other examples wrongful death cases include the:

 Our firm concentrates helping surviving family members with wrongful death claims involving truck and car collisions and workplace injuries.
 In cases involving defective products or medical negligence, we will work with other attorneys that routinely handle these cases at no extra cost to our client, or find the best attorney to handle the case to get the best results possible.
 This includes situations where our surviving family member is in Oregon or Washington, but the claim is in another state.
 When the court allows it, we will work with a local attorney, again with the goal of getting the best result possible for our client.

 Like other negligence claims in Oregon, injured parties and surviving family members must follow the laws of comparative fault.
 In Oregon, if the deceased is more than 50% at fault in causing their own death, surviving family members cannot recover any compensation.
 If the deceased person was less than 50% at fault in causing their own death, any compensation is reduced by the relative percentage of the deceased person's fault.

 Insurance companies consider comparative fault in evaluating, defending, or negotiating a case.
-If the case does not resolve, then a jury determines the relative fault of each party involved in the case.
-If the surviving family member proves responsibility, the jury then determines compensation, or the damages to the estate of the deceased.
+If the case does not resolve by settlement, then a jury determines the relative fault of each party involved in the case.
+If the surviving family member proves responsibility, the jury then determines compensation or the damages to the estate of the deceased.

 What Needs To Be Done